 Courses taught by Prof. Gottreich include: “Jews and Muslims” (MES 130/HIS 100), “North Africa: History, Culture, Society” (MES 150), “Scope and Methods of Research in MES” (MES 102) and “Senior Thesis in MES” (MES 190/H195).

-Morocco: A Jewish History from Pre-Islamic to Post-Colonial Times.
+Jewish Morocco: A History from Pre-Islamic to Post-Colonial Times.
 London: I.B.
-Tauris, in progress
+Tauris, 2018.

 The Mellah of Marrakesh: Jewish and Muslim Space in Morocco’s Red City.
 Bloomington: Indiana University Press, 2007